You are currently viewing What to Wear on a Field Trip in Italy as a Female Engineer

 The average sunshine is 10 hours per day in these months.
 Sea temperature is about 79F (26oC).
 Thus, sunscreen and sunglasses are a must.
 If a weekend is included, a foldable hat, and swimsuit are good ideas when you are a beach girl.

 First, by all means stay within the limits of your company’s dress code.
 Someone may take photos and post them on the social media and may be followed by your supervisor.
-Thus, stay in the borders of the code, but adapt to the different weather and a bit to the country.
+Therefore, stay in the borders of the code, but adapt to the different weather and a bit to the country.
 Respect the dress code’s guidelines with respect to showing skin and everything that is related to safety.

 Italians are famous for being very fashion-conscious.